kelvinyelyen/AND-simulator/README.md

-# Applied Neural Dynamics (AND) Simulation
+# Neural Dynamics Lab
-Using from-scratch simulations to explore everything from single-cell differential equations to population dynamics.
+Using from-scratch simulations to explore applied neural dynamics, from single-cell differential equations to emergent population behavior.

+This interactive, browser-based environment is designed to compute and visualize cellular and circuit-level neural dynamics.
+Rather than abstracting neural behavior, the lab exposes the exact linear algebra, probability, and differential equations that drive neural activity.